-The clock source which drives the main counter in the TM can originate from various sources.
-The selection of the required clock source is implemented using the PTCK2 \sim PTCK0 bits in the PTM control registers.
-The clock source can be a ratio of the system clock f{SYS} or the internal high clock f{H} , the f{SUB} clock source or the external PTCK pin.
-The PTCK pin clock source is used to allow an external signal to drive the TM as an external clock source or for event counting.
+The clock source which drives the main counter in each TM can originate from various sources.
+The selection of the required clock source is implemented using the $xTCK2\sim xTCK0$ bits in the xTM control registers, where "x" stands for C or P type TM.
+The clock source can be a ratio of the system clock f{SYS} or the internal high clock f{H} , the f{SUB} clock source or the external xTCK pin.
+The xTCK pin clock source is used to allow an external signal to drive the TM as an external clock source or for event counting.